-Regulation 48 ter Alt.
+Regulation 48 ter

 Pilot Mining

+[1.
+Unless otherwise provided, nothing in this regulation shall exempt the Applicant or Contractor, as the case may be, from conducting Test Mining before the submission of a Plan of Work for Exploitation.]

-1. Subject to this regulation , a Contractor shall conduct “Pilot Mining” before starting any Commercial Production under an Exploitation Contract.
-Information gathered through Pilot Mining shall be compiled in a Pilot Mining report in accordance with the applicable Standard and taking into account the Guidelines.
+2. Subject to this regulation and the applicable Standard, a Contractor shall conduct “Pilot Mining” before starting any Commercial Production under an Exploitation Contract.
+Information gathered through Pilot Mining shall be compiled in a Pilot Mining Report in accordance with the applicable Standard and taking into account the Guidelines.

-2. Pilot Mining is conducted by a Contractor in its preparation for commencement of Commercial Production, and to assist the Commission in its evaluation of the Feasibility Study.
+3. Pilot Mining is conducted by a Contractor in its preparation for commencement of Commercial Production, and to assist the Commission in its [evaluation] [validation] of the Feasibility Study.

-3. The purpose of the Pilot Mining is to validate that the proposed mining equipment is commercially and technically appropriate and the effects of the activity, in particular with regard to the Protection of the environment, operates as described in the Environmental Impact Statement/Plan of Work.
+4. The purpose of Pilot Mining is to validate that the proposed mining equipment is commercially and technically appropriate and the effects of the activity, in particular with regard to the Protection of the environment, operates as described in the Environmental Impact Statement/Plan of Work.

-4. Pilot Mining in the Area requires a prior approval by the Commission and shall be carried out with reasonable regard for other activities in the Marine Environment, in accordance with articles 87 and 147 of the Convention, and in accordance with the applicable Standard and taking into account the Guidelines, in particular to ensure effective protection for the marine environment from harmful effects in accordance with article 145 of the Convention.
+5. Pilot Mining requires a prior approval by the Commission and Council and shall be carried out with reasonable regard for other activities in the Marine Environment, in accordance with articles 87 and 147 of the Convention, and in accordance with the applicable Standard and taking into account the Guidelines, in particular to ensure effective protection for the Marine Environment from harmful effects in accordance with article 145 of the Convention.6.
+A validation monitoring system shall be established by the Contractor, in line with the Environmental Management and Monitoring Plan, in order to monitor whether the requirements of the Plan of Work are complied with.
+In case of non-compliance, regulation 52 will apply.

-5. Any gains from Mineral resources which have been collected during Pilot Mining shall be paid to the Environmental Compensation Fund, as established by Regulation 54 .
+7. Any gains from Resources which have been collected during Pilot Mining shall be paid to the mechanism for the sharing of benefits to be established by the Authority.

-6. If a Material Change has been determined in accordance with regulation 25 and 57, paragraph 2, the Council shall determine whether and on which aspects any additional Pilot Mining may have to be undertaken based on the recommendations of the Commission in order to provide sufficient information to satisfy the requirements of paragraph 2 above.
-In this case, paragraphs 1 and 3 above apply.
+8. If a Material Change has been determined in accordance with regulation 25 or 57, paragraph 2, the Council shall determine whether and on which aspects any additional Pilot Mining may have to be undertaken based on the recommendations of the Commission in order to satisfy the requirements of paragraph [3] above.
+In this case, paragraphs [2] and [4] above apply.

-7. After the Pilot Mining, the Contractor shall submit to the Commission a Pilot Mining report.
-The Pilot Mining report shall provide information on the findings from the Pilot Mining, in accordance with the Standards and taking into account the Guidelines.
-The Pilot Mining report shall provide the Commission with required information to review the findings in light of the Environmental Impact Statement/Plan of Work.
-The Commission shall, without undue delay, review the findings of the Pilot Mining study and make recommendations to the Council.
+9. After the Pilot Mining, the Contractor shall submit to the Commission a Pilot Mining Report.
+The Pilot Mining Report shall provide information on the findings from the Pilot Mining, in accordance with the Standards and taking into account the Guidelines.
+On this basis, the Contractor shall accordingly update its Environmental Plans.
+The Pilot Mining Report and the updated Environmental Plans shall mutatis mutandis be subject to regulation 11 and provide the Commission with required information for its assessment .
+The Commission shall, without undue delay, review the findings of the Pilot Mining Report and the updated Environmental Plans and make appropriate recommendations to the Council.

-8. The Council shall, without undue delay, consider the findings of the Pilot Mining studyin light of the Environmental Impact Statement/Plan of Work based on the recommendation of the Commission.
-If the findings of the Pilot Mining are in accordance with the Environmental Impact Statement/Plan of Work, the Council shall make an affirmative decision and notify the Contractor through the Secretary-General.
-Thereafter, the Contractor may commence Commercial Production in accordance with the Exploitation Contract.]
+10. The Council shall, without undue delay, consider the findings of the Pilot Mining Report and the updated Environmental Plans based on the recommendation of the Commission and in accordance with the procedure set out in regulation 16.
+If the findings of the Pilot Mining and the updated Environmental Plans are in accordance with the criteria set out in regulation 13, the Council shall make an affirmative decision and notify the Contractor through the Secretary-General.
+Thereafter, the Contractor may commence Commercial Production in accordance with the Exploitation Contract.

+11. The provisions under regulations 12 to 16 shall apply mutatis mutandis to paragraphs 8 to 10 in this regulation.

+[12.
+Pilot Mining shall not equate to Commercial Production as defined under regulation 27 and in the Schedule.]